-- 1. Understand to find the summation of the powers of the roots of the equation. - 2.
-Know to solve the algebraic equations. - 3.
-Acquire idea about inequalities. - 4.
+- 1. Understand to find the summation of Binomial, Exponential and Logarithmic series. - 2.
+Know to solve the systems of linear equations. - 3.
+Acquire idea about number theory. - 4.
 Understand the concept of algorithms to find the factors of composite numbers - 5.
 Understand the concept of congruence and its related theorems.